By Michael Mankarious

 Another possible solution is to spray a disinfectant like Lysol into the ventilation system or have your car treated with ozone or other similar system.
 However, this process does not affect any dust, pollen and other contaminants that have accumulated on the evaporator.
 While it may disinfect any mold, mildew and bacteria, the results are usually short term.

 Last but not least, you can have your system treated by the dealership.
 They will use Klima-Cleaner or a similar product and may charge $150 and higher for this service.
 This is the most effective solution but it can be expensive.

 Another significant benefit is the result of cleaner cockpit air.
-This is especially important for allergy sufferers who are sensitive to airborne contaminants.

 For those who are highly sensitive to chemicals, rest assured that Klima-Cleaner is a water- and salt-based cleaner so chances of any skin reaction is extremely minimal.

 Apply Klima-Cleaner exactly as directed on the product label taking caution that it may be best to have it applied by a certified mechanic if you are unsure about applying the product yourself.